madhankumar028/Daily-I-Learn/topicsandlink.md

       *Event binding
       *Local Variable(#) and asterisk(*) prepended to directive.
 2. Started developing a todo app using angular2 and pushed it to github.
-`

 26/12/16
-`1.
-Done with the todo app using angular2 and learnt few things like (ngModel, why we need systemJS....) while developing it. `
+1. Done with the todo app using angular2 and learnt few things like (ngModel, why we need systemJS....) while developing it.

 4/1/17
-`1.
-Started Ng2 from the starting of the year completed a todd app and a router app.
+1. Started Ng2 from the starting of the year completed a todd app and a router app.
-   *learnt how to make http call and router in ng2. `
+   *learnt how to make http call and router in ng2.

 17/1/17
-`1.
-Planned to read books.
-One is [YOU DON'T KNOW JS](https://github.com/getify/You-Dont-Know-JS) by Kyel Simpson. `
+1. Planned to read books.
+One is [YOU DON'T KNOW JS](https://github.com/getify/You-Dont-Know-JS) by Kyel Simpson.
+2. Json-server (mock api)